plewis/plewis.github.io/phylogenetics/lab-simulation.md

 10
 {% endcomment %}

-Open _likelihood-results.tre_ in FigTree on your local laptop and flip through the trees.
+:large_blue_diamond: Open _likelihood-results.tre_ in FigTree on your local laptop and flip through the trees.

 > :thinking: How many trees obtained using the likelihood criterion have a topology identical to the true tree?